 Potty Training Stinks

 When the accidents happen, cause they will, then you have to put your own frustrations aside and be as supportive and reassuring as possible.
-This is a big undertaking for that little person and it’s just as easy for them to get frustrated and discouraged.
+This is a big undertaking for that little person, and it’s just as easy for them to get frustrated and discouraged.
 Patience and persistence will eventually pay off, I promise.

 Want to see all of my must-have products for potty training?
 Check out my Amazon Store list called….potty training.